ExZos/box-api/README.md

 # box-api
+A for fun attempt at an anything API.
-Just trying to learn NodeJS Express with Mongoose.
+Mainly trying to learn NodeJS Express with Mongoose.